-A firm favourite in our family, The Fig Tree has been on my radar for a while, so when 365 was born it the Dearden duo were one of the first people I called to go and interview.
+A firm favourite in our family, The Fig Tree has been on my radar for a while, so when 365 was born the Dearden duo were some of the first people I called to go and interview.
 Excited to learn a little bit more about the brains behind a regular haunt of mine I headed over to the Hurstpierpoint restaurant to find out more.

 Can you give us a brief explanation of the fig tree..

 A friendly atmosphere with fine dining food.
 We try not to be too pretentious or stuffy but we want to deliver really high-quality local ingredients in our dishes.
 At the moment all of the game comes from South Lodge, alongside using my Dad’s Butchery, Clive Miller in the village.
 All our fish is sourced from Brighton and Newhaven, and for produce it all comes from local farm shops.
 In terms of wines and gins, all of these are from local suppliers, such as Brighton, Blackdown, Foxhole, Albourne and Courtgarden.

 The menu changes with the seasons, so at the moment you can expect things such as pheasant, partridge, mallard and the like.
 Over the Christmas period we will introduce meat such as venison and some seasonal specials.

 Talk to us about life previous to The Fig Tree..

 James- Before I opened the Fig Tree I was the head chef at the Ginger Fox for roughly five years and before that worked at Ockenden Manor.

 Jodie- We have both always been based in the village, as my father owns the long established butchers, Clive Miller.
 Then when the opportunity to acquire the Fig Tree came up it was an opportunity not to be missed.
 It was the perfect time to go into business together and work alongside each other and have our own business together.
 We officially opened the doors in September 2016, the same weekend we took over the property!